 In September 2019, Renevia was granted a CE Mark and Class III classification with an intended use in adults as a resorbable matrix for the delivery of autologous adipose tissue preparations to restore and/or augment facial volume after subcutaneous fat volume loss for the treatment of facial lipoatrophy.
-The CE Mark provides us, or our authorized agent, the authority to market and distribute Renevia throughout the European Union ("EU") and in other countries that recognize the CE Mark.

-However, because we have no commercial infrastructure, we are seeking a commercialization partner in the EU.
-We can give no assurance that we will secure a commercialization partner for Renevia or otherwise commercialize Renevia.
+We continue to seek a commercialization partner in the EU but we can give no assurance that we will secure a partner or commercialize Renevia in any territory.

-The ongoing COVID-19 pandemic may adversely affect our operations, including the conduct of our clinical trials.
+The ongoing COVID-19 pandemic has affected and may adversely affect our operations, including the conduct of our clinical trials.\